chrisprasanna/Exercise_Recognition_AI/README.md

 ## To-Do

-- Add AI features that can detect poor form (e.g., leaning, fast eccentric motion, knees caving in, poor squat depth, etc.) and offer real-time advice/feedback for correction.
+- [ ] Add AI features that can detect poor form (e.g., leaning, fast eccentric motion, knees caving in, poor squat depth, etc.) and offer real-time advice/feedback for correction
-- Translate AI to a portable embedded system that you can take outdoors or at a commercial gym.
-Components may include a microcontroller (e.g., Raspberry Pi), external USB camera, LED screen, battery, and 3D-printed case.
+- [ ] Translate AI to a portable embedded system that you can take outdoors or at a commercial gym.
+Components may include a microcontroller (e.g., Raspberry Pi), external USB camera, LED screen, battery, and 3D-printed case
-- Optimize hyperparameters based on minimizing training time and cross-entropy loss on the validation dataset
+- [ ] Optimize hyperparameters based on minimizing training time and cross-entropy loss on the validation dataset
-- Add more exercise classes
+- [ ] Add more exercise classes
-- Add additional models.
+- [ ] Add additional models.
 For instance, even though BlazePose is a type of CNN, there may be benefits to including convolutional layers within the custom deep learning models
+- [ ] Add precision-recall analysis
+- [ ] Deploy AI to a web app using tools and techniques such as Flask, Docker, DevOps, and CI/CD

 ## Credits